 No Permissions Added

-When connected by a reference wire (dotted wire), a Function or Docker Task will automatically populate and reference the following environment variables in order to interact with this resource.
+When connected by a service discovery wire (dashed wire), a Function or Docker Task will automatically populate and reference the following environment variables in order to interact with this resource.

 Related AWS Documentation